The Victorian Government has committed to building 100 new schools, but hasn’t yet decided where many of these schools

 Planning and construction of the following schools needs to be funded and commenced as soon as possible:

-- a primary school in Williams Landing is needed in 2019
+- a primary school in Williams Landing is needed now.
+A state government feasibility study into potential school sites in Williams Landing is needed to identify a location.

 - a P-9 school in Point Cook West is needed by 2020.